vpelss/Emogics_Tarot_Script_WP/README.md

 When they click on "Get Reading", their forms are sent to the spread page they chose.

 When the spread page is displayed, the deck database is read and then shuffled.
 If there was an cookie for a deck shuffle that matches this reading, then that deck shuffle will be used.
-Card images, text, fields, etc are displayed using shortcodes.
+Card images, text, db columns, etc are displayed using shortcodes.

 ## FAQs